generalui/hooks-for-redux/README.md

 #### Example-A
 This is a *complete* redux + react application.
 Hooks-for-redux dramatically reduces the redux-specific code required to build your app.

+> Concept: `useReduxState` initializes named redux state and returns a react-hook, an update function for that state, and a few more things.

 Define your redux-hooks:
 ```jsx
 // NameHook.js